vivekcoh/scripts/python/protectRemoteAdapter/README.md

 ## Script Parameters

-* -sn, --servername: (optional) Linux hostname or IP
+* -sn, --servername: (optional) Linux hostname or IP (required when creating new job)
-* -su, --serveruser: (optional) Linux username
+* -su, --serveruser: (optional) Linux username (required when creating new job)
-* -s, --script: (optional) path to script for incremental backup
+* -s, --script: (optional) path to script for incremental backup (required when creating new job)
 * -ip, --scriptparams: (optional) parameters for incremental backup
 * -l, --logscript: path to script for log backup (defaults to same as --script)
 * -lp, --logparams: parameters for log backup (defaults to same as --scriptparams)